Barriers and Opportunities

 - Giving poor people with little to no rights over their lives, let alone over their property, ownership over their property gives an incentive to care and improve the land they live on.
 This incentivized population could be a great advantage for making a whole city sustainable and inclusive.

-- Additionally, strengthening women’s property rights has positive spillover effects for economic improvement in developing countries.
+- Strengthening women’s property rights has positive spillover effects for economic improvement in developing countries.
 As women’s income increases, the additional income benefits the family and the community (IHC).

 What Can Be Done?